VulcanJS/vulcan-next/src/content/docs/features/testing-+-storybook.md

 We use a plugin that will in turn rely on Next.js dotenv loading capabilities.
 Used for instance to load the default admin user credentials in tests.
 As a default, it will use development values from `.env.development`.

+## Storybook

+### Same import as in Next

+We reuse our Webpack config extension function, so you can enjoy magic imports and isomorphic imports in Storybook too.

+### Styling with Styled JSX and CSS Modules

+Note: CSS modules are currently not appearing correctly in Storybook, see [vulcan-next/issues/20](https://github.com/VulcanJS/vulcan-next/issues/20)

+### Public folder

+Storybook is aware of the `public` folder, so it will display images accordingly.

+### I18n

+We reuse the same i18n config as in the app, so your stories will be internationalized automatically.

+### Webpack bundle analyzer for storybook

+There is nothing worse than a slow Storybook build, you can debug your Webpack bundle using `yarn run analyze-bundle:storybook`

+### Mock packages

+See `.storybook/mocks/packages` and `.storybook/main.js`, we use Webpack alias to load them.
+Thus, you can use components that rely on `next/router` and `next/config` for instance.